 Nyack/ATS's New York City Campus is located at the southern tip of Manhattan in historic Battery Park overlooking the harbor and Statue of Liberty.
-Nyack/ATS's Puerto Rico extension is located in the beautiful San Juan, Puerto Rico.
-Nyack College Rockland Campus is located in the small suburban community of Nyack overlooking the historic and picturesque Hudson River Valley.
+Nyack/ATS's Puerto Rico extension is located in beautiful San Juan, Puerto Rico.